-The interactive map gives you a world map view of your users’ locations.
-You can see a map of all of your WordPress users by switching the view from a list to map view by using the globe icon.
-You can zoom in, scroll and move around the map, just like you would with a normal Google map.
+The interactive map gives you a world map view of your user locations.
+You can see a geolocation map of all of your WordPress users by switching the view from a list to a map view by using the globe icon.
+You can zoom in, scroll and move around the WordPress world map, just like you would with a normal Google map.
 For simplicity, the users that are located close to each other are grouped in groups and when zoomed in, the map shows more detailed locations for the selected area.

 The interactive map view also supports all of the default Users Insights filters, so you can easily filter the displayed results.
 For example, if you would like to view only the users from a specific country, you can use the Country filter:

-In the map view you can also use the rest of the Users Insights filters that are not geolocation related.
-For example, you can filter your users by groups, number of posts created, last seen date, etc. and see the list of the segmented user locations on the map.
-When you apply different filters, you can easily switch between the map view and the table view, depending on whether you want to see the list with user details on the table or just their locations on the map.
+In the map view, you can also use the rest of the Users Insights plugin filters that are not geolocation related.
+For example, you can filter your users by their group, the number of posts created, last seen date, etc., and see the list of the segmented user locations on the map.
+By applying different filters, you can seamlessly switch between the map and table views, depending on whether you prefer to see the user details in a table or simply their locations on the map.

 User Profile Geolocation Data

 All the WordPress geolocation information of each user is also available on the user profile pages.
 This includes their country, region, and city, which are displayed as separate fields on the profile page.
 Moreover, the user profile page also has an interactive map, pinpointing the exact location of the selected user.
 This feature can be helpful for businesses or websites that offer services based on location or location based content, allowing them to see the user location in WordPress and tailor their offerings accordingly.